sungheeyun/sungheeyun.github.io/_posts/2025-08-16-KST - special music event announcement.markdown

 # Why This Event is Special

-This gathering offers Korean families in Silicon Valley a rare opportunity to celebrate their cultural heritage while embracing their American community identity.
+This gathering offers Korean (and non-Korean) families in Silicon Valley a rare opportunity to celebrate their cultural heritage while embracing their American community identity.
 Children will see how their Korean background enriches their appreciation of music, while parents and grandparents connect over shared melodies that span generations.

 Maestro Baek's unique background—from mathematics excellence to musical artistry—provides an inspiring example for families balancing academic achievement with creative expression.
 His story demonstrates that pursuing passion doesn't mean abandoning excellence, but rather finding new ways to achieve it.